Historic USMCA deal is much better than NAFTA: Pelosi

 “Every day that it isn't approved is a day delayed and the benefits to America," Ross said.

-FOX Business' Edward Lawrence broke the news that a USMCA agreement was reached.
+FOX Business' Edward Lawrence broke the news that a USMCA compromise was reached.
 Bartiromo was first to report the deal would come together this year.